Windows 11 23H2 new features and changes (September 2023 update)

 Windows 11 Dev Drives

-The settings are available from the “Disks & volumes” page, where you will be able to create and attach existing virtual hard disks that will be accessible from File Explorer.
+The settings are available from the “Disks & volumes” page, where you can create and attach existing virtual hard disks that will be accessible from File Explorer.

 The wizard makes creating a VHD or VHDX easy since it walks you through every step, from selecting the virtual drive format, size, and partition type to the format settings.